WebStorm 2024.2 Help

 How do I synchronize my application sources on the server with their local copies in my WebStorm project?

 To debug an application on a remote web server, you need to have the copies of its sources in a WebStorm project.
-To synchronize local and remote sources, create a deployment configuration as described in Create a remote server configuration and Configure synchronization with a server.
+To synchronize local and remote sources, create a deployment configuration as described in Create a remote server configuration and Connect to a web server.

 Debug an application on a remote web server